 And, finally, Walk the grid and throw material back to the wheel tracks of the previous pass.
 All you need to do is go back and forth all the way around and each time you want to throw your fertilizer back to the wheel marks of the previous pass.

-Watch the awesome video below to get the full idea in details.
+Watch the awesome video below to get the full idea in detail.

-If this article was helpful to you, let usa comment below with any questions or comments or even with any other lawn aeration related things in your mind.
+If this article was helpful to you, let us know.
+Shoot a comment below with any questions or comments or even with any other lawn aeration related things in your mind.